 Understanding Fix-It Tickets

 Fix-it tickets, also known as “correctable violations,” are issued in California for minor infractions related to vehicle maintenance or documentation.
-These can include issues like a missing front license plate, broken tail lights, or expired registration.
+These citations can result in fines, points on your driving record, and increased insurance rates if not properly addressed.

 Ignoring a fix-it ticket can lead to more severe penalties.
-If the driver fails to fix the issue and submit proof of correction, they could face increased fines or additional legal consequences.
+If the driver fails to fix the issue and submit proof of correction, they could face increased fines, points on their driving record, or additional legal consequences that can affect their ability to obtain or maintain a commercial driver’s license.

 Common correctable offenses include: